 Allow the mixture to cool, then puree it in a blender.

-Soups and Stews
+How to Use Frozen Tomatoes in Soups and Stews

 Thaw the outer surface of frozen tomatoes by placing them briefly under warm running water.
 Remove the skins by peeling them away.

 Cut the frozen tomatoes into large chunks for meat and bean stews that have long cooking times.
 Make smaller pieces of tomato for faster-cooking vegetable soups.

 Stir tomato chunks into hearty soups and stews made in the slow cooker at the beginning of the cooking process so that the flavor blends with other ingredients and seasonings.